HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   sql_file="../capabilities/fugu.sql"
   )
 }}

+They have achieved the widest adoption of the Built-in AI APIs.
+The July 2025 HTTP Archive crawl detected the Translator API on 0.277% of all desktop sites and 0.262% of all mobile sites, with the Language Detector API used on just 0.001% fewer sites.

 Many of the sample sites we checked utilized the review tool <a hreflang="en" href="http://Judge.me">Judge.me</a>, which serves as an add-on for Shopify stores.
 Judge.me <a hreflang="en" href="https://judge.me/help/en/articles/11379816-translating-reviews-in-the-review-widget">utilizes both the Language Detector and Translator APIs</a>, which may be the reason for the tight coupling of usage: The Language Detector API was present on nearly the same absolute number of sites, trailing the Translator API by only approximately 100 sites.